vt6/vt6/spec/draft/core0.md

 (foo   bar   )
 ```

-The **length** of an s-expression is the number of atoms or other s-expressions that it contains, without counting atoms or s-expressions inside the contained s-expressions.
+The **length** of an s-expression is the number of elements that it contains.
+Any element that is an s-expression itself counts as one element regardless of how many elements it contains.
 For example, the length of the s-expression `(a (b c) d)` is 3.
 The shortest s-expression is the empty s-expression, `()`, with length 0.